 Security deposit amounts vary for each car rental supplier in Malaga Spain.
 You can easily find the lowest security deposit options using our search filters

-An example average price for 5 days in Malaga for July is GBP231.18 for a lead driver aged 35
+An example average price for 5 days in Malaga for November is GBP242.46 for a lead driver aged 35

 We work diligently to make sure that the prices you see on our website for your car rental include all costs.
 Including anything you need to pay when you collect the car in Spain